UF-CoDyMo-Lab/UF-CoDyMo-Lab.github.io/_pages/personal/edammann.md

 ## Personal Interests

 I love learning about, understanding, and exploring the natural world.
 This includes hiking, camping, canoeing, kayaking, and wildlife photography.
-I have a standard schnauzer named Zeno (named after Zeno of Citium).
-He is always right alongside me to explore the world and one of my best friends.
 I train for Olympic-style weightlifting and love to workout and go to the gym.
-I also enjoy playing any strategy game but my favorite game to play is poker.
-I love the thrill and excitement of the element of chance but only because I can guarantee myself a long term positive expected value by playing optimally according to game theory.
 I also love to read books about philosophy and theology.
+Lastly, I have a Standard Schnauzer named Zeno (named after Zeno of Citium).
+He is always right alongside me to explore the world and one of my best friends!

 ## Favorite Quote